kagisearch/kagi-docs/docs/kagi/features/website-info-personalized-results.md

 ## Personalization Leaderboard

 Wonder what domains are the most popular among Kagi users to modify the rankings of?
 Check the [Personalization Leaderboard](https://kagi.com/settings?p=rule_leaderboard).
-We aggregrate the rankings of domains that have been tagged by other Kagi users.
+We aggregate the rankings of domains that have been tagged by other Kagi users.

 <img src="https://kagifeedback.org/assets/files/2023-07-01/1688193924-891326-image.png" width="675" alt="Personalization leaderboard"><br />